Broadcasting solutions on networked systems of phase oscillators: Stability of equilibrium points

 \section{Stability of equilibrium points}

-We now propose to analyze the existence and stability of some equilibria for multilayer networks through our knowledge of the existence and stability properties of equilibria in the reduced system.
-Of course, there is loss in complexity when considering the reduced system and we cannot guarantee that its analysis provides a full picture of the whole multilayer system.
-However, we will show that some crucial information can be obtained from the reduced system by simply broadcasting a known solution thereof to the multilayer network.
+We now propose to analyze the existence and stability of some equilibria for a network of networks through our knowledge of the existence and stability properties of equilibria in the reduced system.
+Of course, there is a loss in complexity when considering the reduced system and we cannot guarantee that its analysis provides a full picture of the whole multi-level system.
+However, we show that some crucial information can be obtained from the reduced system by simply broadcasting a known solution thereof to the multi-level network.

-In this section, we require that connections between each pair of connected layers are dense, which we approximate by a mean-field (or all-to-all) coupling.
-In other words, we assume that if layers $l$ and $k$ are connected, then each node in layer $l$ is connected to each node in layer $k$.
+In this section, we require that connections between each pair of connected areas are dense, which we approximate by a mean-field (or all-to-all) coupling.
+In other words, we assume that if layers $l$ and $k$ are connected, then each node in area $l$ is connected to each node in area $k$.
+As we demonstrate later, we need to consider this assumption to utilize some known results from spectral graph theory when we analyze the correspondence between the multi-level system and the reduced one.
 Whereas these assumptions formally restrict the applicability of our method, they still cover a rather wide class of networked systems.
 It is furthermore quite standard to consider identical coupling strength within a networked system and to approximate unknown or uncertain couplings by mean-field interactions~\cite{bovier2006statistical,chayes2009mean,kadanoff2009more,strogatz1988phase-locking,dorfler2014synchronization}.
-Formally, the above assumptions translate as:
+Formally, the above assumptions translate as: \begin{enumerate} \item $\bm{A}_{ll}$ is the adjacency matrix of an undirected, connected, weighted graph with positive weights. \item For $l \neq k$, $\bm{A}_{lk}= \epsilon_{lk} \bm{1}_{N}$ where $\bm{1}_{N}$ is a matrix $N \times N$ with all entries equal to $1$. \end{enumerate}